CosmoSlaviori/The-British-Empire/military/Combine Ground Forces/README.md

-Combine Ground Forces is a military branch in The Combine.
+Combine Ground Forces is a ground force maintained by the Combine.